SMS Pro Aviation Safety Software Blog 4 Airlines & Airports

 Related Aviation SMS Articles

-SMS Evolved from Quality Management Systems
+SMS Evolved From Quality Management Systems

 The SMS framework evolved from quality management systems (QMS), therefore, they share many common elements.
 Larger companies with more than 500 employees understood the SMS value proposition and could efficiently adapt existing QMS data management systems to support the additional SMS initiative.